adlnet/xAPI-Spec/xAPI.md

 described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
 * The LRS MAY support additional endpoints not described in this specification.
-* Past, current and future versions of this specification do not and will not define endpoints with path segements starting 'extensions/'.
+* Past, current and future versions of this specification do not and will not define endpoints with path segments starting 'extensions/'.
 LRSs supporting additional endpoints not defined in this specification SHOULD define those endpoints with path segments starting 'extensions/'.

 Sections 6 and 7 detail the more technical side of the Experience API, dealing with